Birdchain/whitepaper-business/README.md

 * **Deque Manager & Contract Listener** - the service created with the reason to listen to events coming from Ethereum Operator and to enqueue them into the hot storage.
 Also it deque events from the hot storage sending them correspondent Birdchain microservices.
 * **Contract Caller** - listens to incoming requests from Birdchain Network and pass them to Ethereum Operator.
 Listens for the OK response from Ethereum Operator.

-Ethereum Manager has next communication interfaces:
+Ethereum Manager has the following communication interfaces:
 * **Instance API** - access to Ethereum Manager inside Birdchain Network.
 * **Socket Provider** - socket connections pool available in order to listen to incoming events.